 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 25 issues of equity securities of domestic and foreign companies, common stock of 8 ETFs, and 15 issues of Preferred Stocks.
+The portfolio of the Trust contains 25 issues of equity securities of domestic and foreign companies, common stock of 6 ETFs, and 15 issues of Preferred Securities.
+As a result of the strategy selection process, the Trust is considered to be concentrated in securities issued by companies in the financial services industry.
 100% of the issues are initially represented by the Sponsor's contracts to purchase such Securities.